protocol/nft-website/docs/encyclopedia/part-1/types.md

   ![An example of what a collection page looks like on the NFT marketplace OpenSea. ([Source](https://opensea.io/collection/fidenza-by-tyler-hobbs))](/docs/images/encyclopedia/collection.png)
   *An example of what a collection page looks like on the NFT marketplace OpenSea. ([Source](https://opensea.io/collection/fidenza-by-tyler-hobbs))*

+## Data Storage Types
-**Data Storage Types** - When it comes to storing the media associated with an NFT, there are a lot of options and each one has different upsides and downsides.
+When it comes to storing the media associated with an NFT, there are a lot of options and each one has different upsides and downsides.
 Many people have thought about NFT media as being stored either “on-chain” or “off-chain”, but the reality is a lot more complicated.
 “On-chain” and “Off-chain” looks more like a spectrum, with most NFTs not falling entirely on either extreme.
 For the purposes of this guide, we’ll stick to defining the two terms on a high level.
 Lastly, storage choice for NFT media has many technical implications, but it can also have cultural implications.
 For instance, different people and communities can have different preferences when it comes to data storage.

 - **On-chain** - An “on-chain” NFT refers to an NFT which has a significant amount of its data encoded directly onto the blockchain.
 In the case of the Ethereum blockchain, data storage and processing costs can be extremely high due to the security and permanence of Ethereum records.
 This dynamic creates lots of limitations with the amount of data that can be stored.
 For this reason, many NFTs store only a minimal amount of their data on-chain.
 “On-chain” NFTs in general are often perceived as being more censorship resistant, permanent, and secure when compared to “off-chain” alternatives.
 That being said, the vast majority of NFTs are more “off-chain” than they are “on-chain”.